fumiomatsuda/mfapy/README.md

 20/7/30 load_metabolic_model_fragments in mfapyio: Support external id.

-20/7/30 External id data was added to Example_0_toymodel_model.txt.
+20/7/30 External id data was added to Example_0_toymodel_model.txt,

 20/7/30 External id data was added to Example_1_toymodel_model.txt.

+20/7/30 External id data was added to Example_2_MCF7_taxol_model.txt.

 20/7/30 show_results in metablicmodel: Output format was modified for more beautiful alignment.

 20/7/30 show_results in metablicmodel: "checkrss" option was added to check RSS levels of each fragment and "fitting" reactions and metabolites.

 20/8/19 Files for Example 4 (the Metropolis-Hastings algorithm reported in Scientific Reports volume 10, Article number: 286 (2020)) were newly included in sample folder.

+20/8/19 mfapy.carbonsource.set_carbonsources method is newly developed for batch loading of labelling pattern information of carbon sources.

+20/8/31 Files for Example 5 were newly included in sample folder to demonstrate the functions of mfapy.carbonsource.set_carbonsources

+20/8/31 mfapy.metabolicmodel.show_results_in_map is newly developed to project flux data on the metabolic map (.GML) available in Vanted.
+Files of Example 2 were updated to generate "Example_2_cancer_map_mapped.gml" from a blank map "Example_2_cancer_map_new.gml".

 If you want to learn more about ``setup.py`` files, check out `this repository <https://github.com/fumiomatsuda/mfapy>